 The classic ticket life cycle looks like this:

 Someone files the ticket.
-They provide a summary, an initial description (including a reproduction recipe, if applicable; see the section called “Treat Every User as a Potential Volunteer” in Chapter 8, Managing Volunteers for how to encourage good bug reports), and whatever other information the tracker asks for.
+They provide a summary, an initial description (including a reproduction recipe, if applicable; see the section called “Treat Every User as a Potential Participant” in Chapter 8, Managing Participants for how to encourage good bug reports), and whatever other information the tracker asks for.
 The person who files the ticket may be totally unknown to the project—bug reports and feature requests are as likely to come from the user community as from the developers.

 Once filed, the ticket is in what's called an open state.
 Because no action has been taken yet, some trackers also label it as unverified and/or unstarted.
 It is not assigned to anyone; or, in some systems, it is assigned to a fake user to represent the lack of real assignation.
 At this point, it is in a holding area: the ticket has been recorded, but not yet integrated into the project's consciousness.

 Others read the ticket, add comments to it, and perhaps ask the original filer for clarification on some points.

 The bug gets reproduced.
 This may be the most important moment in its life cycle.
 Although the bug is not actually fixed yet, the fact that someone besides the original filer was able to make it happen proves that it is genuine, and, no less importantly, confirms to the original filer that they've contributed to the project by reporting a real bug.
 (This step and some of the others don't apply to feature proposals, task tickets, etc, of course.
 But most filings are for genuine bugs, so we'll focus on that here.)